ma9o/user_embeddings/README.md

 **Note**: Non-predictive KOAIs explicitly stated by SUBJECTs may be ignored intentionally (which might actually be desirable: POSIWID).
 For potentially predictive KOAIs at the end of the sequence we should anyway rely on RAG at test time, as per original findings.

-**Loss function**: Contrastive Predictive Coding InfoNCE: Here we compare the sequence embedding to positive and negative samples; need to train a projector too since they live in different spaces. (like in original paper, see 3.3)
+**Loss function**: Contrastive Predictive Coding-inspired InfoNCE: Here we compare the sequence embedding to positive and negative samples; need to train a projector too since they live in different spaces. (like in original paper, see 3.3)
 $$
 \mathcal{L}_t = -\log
 \frac{